Blogpost · February 27, 2026

 QLoRA makes three key changes:

-- 4-bit NormalFloat (NF4) quantization: The base model weights are stored in 4-bit precision instead of 16-bit.
+• 4-bit NormalFloat (NF4) quantization: The base model weights are stored in 4-bit precision instead of 16-bit.
+This cuts base model memory by 4×.

 Adapter-Based Fine-Tuning

-- A residual connection that adds the adapter output to the input.
+• A residual connection that adds the adapter's output to its input, so the model can smoothly combine the original and adapted representations.

 Adapters vs LoRA

-Both methods achieve similar goals, but there are differences:
+Both methods achieve similar goals, but there are key differences:

 When to Use PEFT vs Full Fine-Tuning

-- You need to fine-tune multiple tasks and want to avoid storing separate full models.
+• You need to fine-tune the model for multiple different tasks and want to avoid storing full copies for each.

 Full fine-tuning is better when:

-- You want to inject large amounts of new knowledge into the model.
+• You need to deeply embed large amounts of new factual knowledge into the model weights themselves.

 For most production use cases, PEFT methods like LoRA or QLoRA provide an excellent balance of cost, speed, and performance.